 What is PCOS and what causes it?

-Polycystic ovary syndrome is a common hormonal disorder that affects roughly one in every ten women around the world.
-When someone has PCOS, there is insulin resistance, which results in the ovaries producing excess androgen (male hormone).
+Polycystic ovary syndrome (PCOS) is a common hormonal disorder affecting about one in ten women worldwide.
+In PCOS, insulin resistance causes the ovaries to produce excess androgen (male hormone).

 The long-term risks associated with PCOS include:

-Sadly, the exact cause of PCOS remains unclear.
-Experts believe that genetic and environmental factors play a role.
-While there is no cure for PCOS, lifestyle changes can be made which can improve the symptoms of PCOS and a patient’s chances of pregnancy.
+Sadly, we still do not fully understand the exact cause of PCOS.
+Experts believe that genetic and environmental factors contribute to its development.
+Although PCOS has no cure, making lifestyle changes can improve symptoms and increase a patient’s chances of pregnancy.

 How does diet affect PCOS?

-Research has shown that making good dietary choices can have a positive effect in reducing the symptoms of PCOS.
-The two primary ways healthy eating can benefit PCOS patients are through weight management and reduction in insulin resistance.
+Research shows that making healthy dietary choices can positively impact the symptoms of PCOS.
+The two main benefits of healthy eating for PCOS patients are weight management and reduced insulin resistance.

-PCOS is associated with insulin resistance, although the exact nature of this relationship is not fully understood.
-This insulin resistance can lead to diabetes later in life.
-Almost 50% of people with PCOS develop diabetes or pre-diabetes before the age of 40.
+PCOS is linked to insulin resistance, although we do not fully understand this relationship.
+This insulin resistance can lead to diabetes later in life, with nearly 50% of people with PCOS developing diabetes or pre-diabetes.

-While there is currently no standard diet for PCOS, eating foods that can help increase your insulin sensitivity can have a positive effect on lowering your androgen levels, which are responsible for PCOS symptoms.
+While there is no standard diet for PCOS, eating foods that improve insulin sensitivity can help lower androgen levels, which are responsible for PCOS symptoms.

 What to eat and what not to eat when you have PCOS?